Today we have a delicious gluten free slow cooker burrito bowl recipe. It’s made with chili spiced pulled pork. These are so delicious.

-Today I have a delicious gluten free crock pot recipe for you – chili spiced pulled pork burrito bowls mostly made in the crock pot.
 These are so delicious and are completely gluten free.
 This is a great alternative to the typical burrito.
 I made this recipe using Costco’s pork loins.
-Though it takes a while to cook in the crock pot, it is very quick to throw together.
+Though it takes a while to cook in the slow cooker, it is very quick to throw together.
 It can be assembled and cooking in the crock pot in under 3 minutes.
 The result is a very tender shredded pork that is SO extremely flavorful, just a little sweet, and full of savory, smoky flavor.

 It’s easy to change this recipe up.
 Sometimes I like to make it different by omitting the Mexican ingredients and instead topping it with roasted veggies, like a variety of peppers, zucchini, summer squash, onions and garlic.
 You could also change out the rice for a tortilla and have a burrito.
 It’s such a versatile dish.